 Polar bears inhabit the arctic circle including territories of Canada, Greenland, Norway, Russia, and the United States in parts of Alaska.
-The temperature in the Arctic circle is influenced primarily by the surrounding sea water which is 28.8-degrees Fahrenheit (-2-degrees Celsius) before it freezes.
-The average atmospheric temperature in the winter is between -22 and -31-degrees Fahrenheit (-30 to -35-degrees Celsius).
+The temperature in the Arctic Circle is influenced primarily by the surrounding seawater which is 28.8 degrees Fahrenheit (-2 degrees Celsius) before it freezes.
+The average atmospheric temperature in the winter is between -22 and -31 degrees Fahrenheit (-30 to -35 degrees Celsius).

 In the animal kingdom, different evolutionary trends relate body size to ecology.
 Bergmann’s Rule states that animal species in colder climates will be larger than related species in warmer climates.
 For example, a male polar bear (Ursus maritimus) typically weighs between 770 and 1,540 pounds.
 This is much larger than its southern cousin the Floridian black bear (Ursus americanus floridanus) which weighs 300 pounds on average.
 Size and climate are correlated because a larger, rounder animal has a lower surface area to volume ratio.
 With less exposed surface and a larger volume, there is less area available for heat to escape and more volume available to conserve heat.
-Heat conservation in the cold arctic environment is one reason why polar bears are so big.
+Heat conservation in the cold Arctic environment is one reason why polar bears are so big.

-Polar bears are an apex predator considered “hypercarnivorous”.
+Polar bears are apex predators considered “hypercarnivorous”.
 An animal classified as a hypercarnivore has a diet consisting of at least 70% meat.
 A polar bear is the most carnivorous bear with a diet of 90% meat!
 This is in part due to the lack of vegetation in an arctic ecosystem.
 In comparison, the grizzly bear is the least carnivorous bear with a diet of only 10% meat.

 Polar bears primarily eat seals and do so typically by guarding a hole in the ice until a seal emerges.
 This is an effective hunting method because of their incredible sense of smell.
 Polar bears can smell a seal up to a mile away or beneath 3 feet of snow.
 They can smell a seal’s breath, locate it, and pull it out from below the ice.
-The skin and blubber of seals provides a high caloric diet that helps a polar bear maintain its weight.
+The skin and blubber of seals provide a high-caloric diet that helps a polar bear maintain its weight.

 A female polar bear’s weight fluctuates greatly throughout her lifetime.
 A mature female typically weighs between 330 and 550 pounds.
-Male polar bears are much larger and therefore exemplify sexual dimorphism- where the sexes have different physical traits.
+Male polar bears are much larger and therefore exemplify sexual dimorphism, where the sexes have different physical traits.
 When a female is pregnant, however, she doubles in size and can weigh up to 1,100 pounds!

 Polar bears also travel extensively on land.
 Their big paws are helpful on snow and thin ice because they distribute their weight over a larger area, similar to snowshoes.
 Polar bears typically walk quite slowly, but they can run at speeds up to 25 miles per hour.
-While polar bears usually remain within a home range, the furthest recorded distance a polar bear has travelled in a single trip was a female trekking 2,980 miles.
+While polar bears usually remain within a home range, the furthest recorded distance a polar bear has traveled in a single trip was a female trekking 2,980 miles.

 The largest polar bear in the world was a whopping 2,209 pounds!

 With the average man weighing 200 pounds, this bear was the size of 11 grown men!
 This polar bear was spotted in Kotzebue Sound, Alaska in 1960.
-It stood an impressive 11 feet 1 inch tall when on its hindlegs.
-In comparison, the average male polar bear typically stands 8 feet tall on its hindlegs.
+It stood an impressive 11 feet 1 inch tall when on its hind legs.
+In comparison, the average male polar bear typically stands 8 feet tall on its hind legs.
 Unfortunately, this humungous bear was shot and mounted.
 Polar bear sightings in Kotzebue Sound are not incredibly common because it is a transitional climate zone.
 Polar bears are generally considered the largest bear species, although Kodiak bears can be very close in size.

-Polar bears are currently listed as a vulnerable species and are at severe risk due to habitat loss resulting from climate change.
+Polar bears are currently listed as a Vulnerable species and are at severe risk due to habitat loss resulting from climate change.
 The ice that polar bears live on is melting at record speeds because of increasing global temperatures.
 Increases in temperature earlier in the year prevent polar bears from creating sufficient fat reserves necessary to survive a period of food scarcity.
 Melting ice also forces polar bears to swim longer distances which causes fatigue and drowning.